Skip to main content

 Is the Wine List Worth the Trip?

-The Star Wine List 3-Star Accreditation is the single strongest credential available for this venue and it is the clearest reason to prioritise Amélie over a comparable Belgravia dining room without the same recognition.
+The Star Wine List 3-Star Accreditation is the single strongest credential and it is the clearest reason to prioritise Amélie over a comparable Belgravia dining room without the same recognition.
 For diners who treat the wine list as a decision-making factor, this accreditation provides genuine assurance.
 The programme is run by a specialist publication focused exclusively on wine, so the score reflects cellar depth and by-the-glass quality rather than general restaurant prestige.
 That specificity makes it more useful as a planning signal than a broad restaurant award would be.

 For comparison, London venues at a similar price point in affluent neighbourhoods often carry competent but unremarkable wine lists.
 A 3-Star accreditation in that context represents a meaningful step up.
 If you are considering Amélie alongside other Belgravia or Knightsbridge options, the wine programme is the differentiating factor in Amélie's favour.